GFlowNet Foundations: Conditional Flows and Free energies

 A remarkable property of flow networks is that we can recover the normalizing constant $Z$ from the initial state flow $F(s_0)$ (\cref{prop:flow-initial-state}). $Z$ also gives us the partition function associated with a given terminal reward function $R$ specifying the terminating flows.

 What about internal states $s$ with $s_0<s<s_f$?
 If we had something like a normalizing constant for only the terminating flows achievable from $s$, we would be able to obtain a form of marginalization given state $s$, i.e., a conditional probability for terminating states $s'\geq s$, given $s$.
 Naturally, one could ask: does the flow $F(s)$ through state $s$ give us that kind of marginalization over only the downstream terminating flows?
 Unfortunately in general, the answer to this question is \emph{no}, as illustrated in \cref{fig:state-conditional-flow}: in this example $F(s_{2}) = 4$, whereas the sum of terminating flows achievable from $s_{2}$ is $6$ (the terminating states reachable from $s_{2}$ are $\{s_{5}, s_{6}, s_{7}\}$).
-The discrepancy is caused by the flow through $(s_{0}, s_{1}, s_{5})$ that contributes to the terminating flow $F(s_{5}{\rightarrow}s_{f})$, but not to $F(s_{2})$ since $s_{1} \lessgtr s_{2}$.
+The discrepancy is caused by the flow through $(s_{0}, s_{1}, s_{5})$ that contributes to the terminating flow $F(s_{5}{\rightarrow}s_{f})$, but not to $F(s_{2})$ since there is no order relation between $s_{1}$ and $s_{2}$.

 In \cref{sec:marginalizing}, we show how GFlowNets applied to sampling sets of random variables can be used to estimate the marginal probability for the values given to a subset of the variables.
 It requires computing the kind of intractable sum discussed above (over the rewards associated with all the descendants of a state $s$, with $s$ corresponding to such a subset of variables and a descendant to a full specification of all the variables).
 That motivates the following definition: \begin{definition} Given a pointed DAG $G = (\gS, \sA)$, the corresponding partial order denoted by $\geq$, and a function $\gE:\gS \rightarrow \R$, called the {\bf energy function}, we define the {\bf free energy} ${\cal F}(s)$ of a state $s$ as: